-As you know, the Inuit of northern Quebec were included in the James Bay and Northern Quebec Agreement.
+As you know, the Inuit of northern Quebec had been included in the first modern treaty, the James Bay and Northern Quebec Agreement.
 The Inuit region covered by JBNQA is named Nunavik.
 All residents of Nunavik can vote in elections which determine the leaders of various agencies.
 Nunavik also has a seat in the Quebec Legislative Assembly.

 The JBNQA provided funds for Nunavik’s economic development through a new company called the Makivik Corporation.

 The second Modern Treaty also involved Inuit.
 It covers the region known as Inuvialuit, the westernmost Inuit region.

 Formerly part of the North West Territories, Inuvialuit was returned to Inuit control in 1984, giving them the complete slate of resource rights, subject to sharing wildlife and environmental management decisions with the federal government.
 Inuvialuit has a public government which represents all residents of whatever ancestry.
 It also has Inuvialuit Regional Corporation to actualize Inuvialuit self-government of their health, education, language revitalization, economic development, and other concerns.